mhanlon/beginner_xcode/making-a-minor-change.md

 ![](/assets/InterfaceBuilder.png)

-If you don't see the View Controller Scene on the left hand side of this pane, you can reveal it by selecting the
+If you don't see the View Controller Scene on the left hand side of this pane, you can reveal it by selecting the Editor &gt; Show Document Outline menu item.